sdnfv/openNetVM/onvm/README.md

         --      secondary commands

-                -m      list of manager cores to run on, separated by commas (without spaces)

                 -p      a hexadecimal bit mask of the ports to use.

                 -n      a hexadecimal bit mask of cores for NFs to run on.